 As for meals, we kept it simple, since we were only gone for a couple of nights.
 Tomato soup and bread or eggs, beans, veggie sausage and bread.
 The campsite offered cooked breakfasts (vegetarian ones) but we opted for a cup of coffee and bread instead.
 I had forgotten how wonderful coffee tastes after a night in a tent.
 Also, note to self: if you want to eat cereal in the morning, take a bowl.
 And actually taking the cereal might help as well.

 I am so glad that I read on “GET OUT WITH THE KIDS” how to set up the sleeping arrangements: The second night temperatures fell to about 3 Celcius, but thanks to all the blankets, we were cosy and snug.

 The area around the campsite in the Brecon Beacons is magical and we went for a walk-in waterfall country, but overall we just enjoyed the campsite so much that we read, talked and made campfires.
 And retired early: As soon as the sun went down it was freezing cold, even with plenty of layers of clothing.

 It will be a while yet before we can call ourselves “campers” but we will definitely go again.
 We realised that the tent we got – although it is not a bad one – is just a little bit too small for us, so we will be looking for a different one in the sales.

-Don’t aim to get it all perfect first time round.
-We could have done things different, certainly in terms of packing and instead of taking thick blankets, taking more effective fleece ones, which are thinner and take up less space.
+Don’t aim to get it all perfect first time around.
+We could have done things differently, certainly in terms of packing and instead of taking thick blankets, taking more effective fleece ones, which are thinner and take up less space.
 Still, it was a fab weekend with all its imperfections.